LONG BEACH - When Nohely Zuniga discovered she was pregnant with twin boys at age 15, she thought her education would have to wait.

 Statewide, the program serves about 15,000 teens.

-In March 2011, the program was suspended for one year as part of a
+In March 2011, the program was suspended for one year as part of a round of state cuts to health and welfare programs.

 Cal-Learn Program Manager Gayleah Richmond said the loss would be devastating for local moms who depend on the program for support.